Welcome to today's edition of the Rush 24-7 podcast.

 There is also no explanation as to why controversial opinions are being blocked, although the email stated that some of the restricted websites violate the employee responsibilities and conduct policy.

-CBS News called them, asked for comment they didn't get it.
+CBS News called them, asked for comment.

 Here's Obama's Michigan graduation commencement speech this spring.